bvkeersop/DocumentBuilder/README.md

 #### Styles

 It's also possible to add styles to your HTML document.
-This can be done by adding attributes, and referencing a stylesheet, or by placing the styles inline.
+This can be done by adding attributes and referencing a stylesheet, or by placing the styles inline.

 ##### Stylesheet